hideak/monocular-stereo-vision/README.md

-# monocular-stereo-vision
+# Monocular Stereo Vision

-This repository aims to experiment with code that allows stereo vision using monocular pinhole cameras
+This repository aims to act as a playground to experiment with some code snippets that allows the implementation of 3D object reconstruction based on stereo vision using monocular pinhole cameras that can be easily found on modern smartphones.